 Walking Highlights (Under 10 Minutes)

-- Fontana di Nettuno: Located along the waterfront on Via Garibaldi, this large fountain is about an 8-minute walk from the port.
+Fontana di Nettuno: This large fountain sits along the waterfront on Via Garibaldi and is about an 8-minute walk from the cruise terminal.

-- La Maiolica Tradizioni Siciliane: A historic shopping arcade with glass ceilings and mosaic floors, about 10–15 minutes from the pier.
+La Maiolica Tradizioni Siciliane: This historic shopping arcade features glass ceilings and mosaic floors and sits about 10 to 15 minutes from the pier.

-- Tempio di Cristo Re: A hilltop sanctuary with wide views of the harbor and city.
-It’s about a 15 to 20-minute walk and includes a steep climb.
+Tempio di Cristo Re: This hilltop church offers wide views over the harbor and coastline, although the 15 to 20-minute walk includes a steep uphill climb.

-- Museo Regionale Interdisciplinare di Messina: Home to two Caravaggio paintings, this museum is about 20–25 minutes away on foot.
-Many visitors prefer the tram stop at “Museo.”
+Museo Regionale Interdisciplinare di Messina: Known for its Caravaggio paintings, this museum sits about 20 to 25 minutes from the port on foot.
+Many visitors take the tram to the nearby “Museo” stop instead.

 Convenient Hubs

-- Messina Centrale Train Station: About a 10–15 minute walk south of the port.
+Messina Centrale Train Station: About a 10 to 15 minute walk south of the port.

-Things to Do in Messina Port on Your Own
+Things to Do in Port on Your Own

-Piazza del Duomo & Cathedral: Start here to see the Cathedral of Messina, a strong example of Sicilian Norman architecture.
+Piazza del Duomo and Cathedral: Start at the cathedral, which is one of the city’s best-known landmarks and a good example of Sicilian Norman architecture.

-Church of the Catalani: Just a short walk from the port, this 12th-century Arab-Norman church sits below modern street level and survived the 1908 earthquake.
+Church of the Catalani: This 12th century church sits below modern street level and is one of the few buildings that survived the 1908 earthquake.

-Fountains of Orion & Neptune: See the Orion Fountain in the main square and the Neptune Fountain along the waterfront near Piazza dell’Unità.
-Both were designed by a student of Michelangelo.
+Fountains of Orion and Neptune: The Orion Fountain is in the square, while the Neptune Fountain is along the waterfront near Piazza dell’Unità.

 | Destination | Distance | How to Get There | Est. Travel Time | Best For |